What is the current built time for a new Custom guitar?

 When Vinny and Joey first started the company, they contemplated several different ideas for a logo.
 Working through the various options, they hit upon a butterfly.
 Vinny hand illustrated a butterfly with a stylized “F” for the body.
 They decided to run with the idea, and took it a step further by naming their instrument models after different butterflies: the Monarch, the Emperor, and the Imperial.
 Fodera in Italian means a case or a covering.
 Butterfly in Italian is farfalla.

-How can I register my Fodera instrument?
+How can I register my Fodera guitar?

 You can register your Fodera instrument by signing up for Club Fodera, going to the My Account menu, and going to the “Your Account Details” link.
 Here, you can add all the information for your Fodera Instrument!